diogorangel/WDD430/README.md

-WDD340 - Diogo Rangel Dos Santo
+WDD340 - Diogo Rangel Dos Santos @diogorangel
 React
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.